Adityarya11/voice-agent-runtime/README.md

 - Handling all media codecs at the edge (forcing G.711/PCMU to avoid heavy Opus CGO decoding).
 - Streaming clean, raw PCM audio bytes directly into the Voice Orchestrator via an internal gRPC bridge.

 This 3-tier service mesh design ensures the Voice Agent Runtime remains strictly focused on AI orchestration and session state, entirely ignorant of how the audio arrived.
+With VAD now integrated, the orchestrator no longer needs to send an explicit end-of-utterance signal — AetherRTC can forward a continuous live audio stream and the inference engine derives utterance boundaries on its own.

 ---